Universal Life Insurance

 1. Provider A

-• Weaknesses: Higher premiums in comparison with opponents.
+• Weaknesses: Higher premiums compared with opponents.

 1. Provider B

-• Weaknesses: Limited funding choices.
+• Weaknesses: Limited funding decisions.

 1. Provider C